ACADEMIC APPOINTMENTS

 Articles in Progress

-“Bats’ Eyes and Bloody Butchers: Need, Nature, and Dominion in Robert Henryson’s The Preaching of the Swallow,” manuscript completed and under preparation for submission.
+“Bats’ Eyes and Bloody Butchers: Need, Nature, and Dominion in Robert Henryson’s The Preaching of the Swallow,” under preparation for submission.

 DIGITAL HUMANITIES PROJECTS

-2019-Present Ethical Consumption Before Capitalism sponsored by Bass Connections Grants, Duke University’s Rhodes Information Sciences Initiative, and Birmingham-Southern College’s Vail Program, co-project lead Astrid Giugni.
-Analyzes the Early English Books Online database.
-Uses Natural Language Processing approaches based in the programming language R (including topic modelling and Named Entity Recognition) to track the changing language of consumer culture with the rise of global trade monopolies in the Early Modern period.
-Featured as part of the Folger Seminar at North Carolina State’s “Out of the Archives” exhibit.
+2022-Present Ethical Consumption Before Capitalism: sponsored by Bass Connections and Duke University’s Rhodes Information Initiative.
+Co-project lead: Astrid Giugni.
+Uses Natural Language Processing approaches based to track the changing language of consumer culture with the rise of global trade monopolies across the medieval and early modern periods.
+Featured in “Out of the Archives” (Folger Library 2022).

-2017 Visualizing Suffering: Tracking Photojournalism and the Syrian Refugee Crisis, sponsored by Duke University’s DATA+ program, co-project lead with Astrid Giugni.
-Examines the language & images of compassion in major news outlets with sentiment analysis.
+2017 Visualizing Suffering: Tracking Photojournalism and the Syrian Refugee Crisis: sponsored by Duke University’s Data+ program, co-project lead with Astrid Giugni.
+Examined the language & images of compassion, comparing to historical representations in medieval and early modern art, in major news outlets.

 AWARDS AND DISTINCTIONS